cowprotocol/composable-cow/README.md

 For the purposes of outlining the methodologies, it is assumed that:

-1. The `Safe` has already had it's fallback handler set to `ExtensibleFallbackHandler`.
+1. The `Safe` has already had its fallback handler set to `ExtensibleFallbackHandler`.
 2. The `Safe` has set the `domainVerifier` for the `GPv2Settlement.domainSeparator()` to `ComposableCoW`

 #### Conditional order creation